 In December 2014, the Board of Directors adopted and the shareholders approved Relmada's 2014 Stock Option and Equity Incentive Plan, as amended (the "Plan"), which allows for the granting of common stock awards, stock appreciation rights, and incentive and nonqualified stock options to purchase shares of the Company's common stock to designated employees, non-employee directors, and consultants and advisors.
-The Plan allows for the granting of 1,611,769 options or stock awards.
+The Plan allowed for the granting of 1,611,769 options or stock awards.
 In August 2015, the board approved an amendment to the Plan.
 Among other things, the Plan Amendment updates the definition of "change of control" and provides for accelerated vesting of all awards granted under the plan in the event of a change of control of the Company.
-In January 2017, the stockholders approved an increase of 2,500,000 shares authorized to be issued under the Plan, raising the total shares allowed under the Plan to 4,111,769.
-In December 2017 the board approved, and in February 2018 the shareholders approved, an amendment to the Plan that increased the number of shares of Common Stock authorized for issuance under the Plan by an additional 2,500,000 shares from 4,111,768.
-As of September 30, 2018, no stock appreciation rights have been issued.
+In January 2017, the stockholders approved an increase of 2,500,000 shares authorized to be issued under the Plan, raising the total shares allowed under the Plan to 4,111,768.
+In December 2017 the board approved, and in February 2018 the shareholders approved, an amendment to the Plan that increased the number of shares of common stock authorized for issuance under the Plan by an additional 2,500,000 shares from 4,111,768 to 6,611,768.

 Stock options are exercisable generally for a period of 10 years from the date of grant and generally vest over four years.
-As of September 30, 2018 3,568,528 shares were available for future grants under the Plan.
+As of December 31, 2018, 868,528 shares were available for future grants under the Plan.